alicia-cordial/technicalTest/README.md

 I found quite a bit of bugs.
 The problem was, I found it hard to solved this bugs because I didn't have access to the Database.
-The only one I could fix was when the user add his email in the section "My account".

-The ones I found and couldn't resolve were:
-- sign up new people, the error was 409 and it's supposed to be for the "put" but I couldn't test the "routes" so I couln't see if the problem came from the request or from something else.
+-  I can now update my user infos from the section "My account" but the one with a ton of infos noting happened and I couldn't find the problem because I couldn't test the "route" and I didn't have access to the Database.

+- I can now add new users but I failed to update the users infos because I couldn't find the problem and I couldn't test the "route" and I didn't have access to the Database.

 - There was one when I try to enter a specific project, I couldn't find the infos and I couldn't access the "routes" once again.

-I find it difficult because I couldn't see precisely where the bugs came from.
+I find it difficult because I couldn't see precisely where the bugs came from (if it was the requests or the code).

 If I could have solved the bugs I would have done a notification system for the startup so they know if they make a financial deficit or not and maybe give them tips or maybe put them in contact with a specialist.